VowpalWabbit/vowpalwabbit.github.io/_guides/cmd_first_steps.md

 For this tutorial scenario, we want to use Vowpal Wabbit to help us predict whether or not a house will require a new roof in the next 10 years.

-First, create a file ‘train.txt’ and copy the following dataset:
+First, create a file `train.txt` and copy the following dataset:

 ```
 0 | price:.23 sqft:.25 age:.05 2006